-To determine how to get RCM it must be recognised that the responsible party for obtaining a Regulatory Compliance Mark (RCM) is known as the “supplier” of the related products.
-The description of this entity is an importer, distributor or manufacturer that installs or sells electrical and electronic or radio products.
-Regulations require that electrical and electronic products for sale or being used by consumers must comply with determined Electromagnetic Compatibility (EMC) Standards.
+To determine how to get Regulatory Compliance Mark (RCM) it must be recognised that the responsible party is known as the “supplier”.
+The description of this entity is an importer, distributor or manufacturer.
+That installs or sells electrical and electronic or radio products.
+Regulations state that electrical/electronic products must comply with applicable standards.

 Radio related products need to conform to specified radio standards and license conditions.
-In all instances, it is required that documentation and labelling confirming compliance are obtained.
-When the question arises regarding how to get RCM, it needs to be taken into account that the regulatory compliance framework for EMC and radio products are designed to stabilize the need for business compliance costs with that of effectively protecting the radio resource range.
+In all instances, it is required that documentation and labelling compliance is obtained.
+When the questions arise regarding why compliance is required.
+It needs to be taken into account that the regulatory compliance framework is in place to protect the radio spectrum.
+The need for business to account for the compliance costs is part of that process.

 New labels of compliance

-It should be kept in mind when planning how to get RCM that two new compliance labels were introduced as of March 01, 2013 namely, the Regulatory Compliance Mark (RCM) and (R-NZ).
+It should be kept in mind when planning how to get RCM that two new compliance labels were introduced as of March 01, 2013.
+Namely, the Regulatory Compliance Mark (RCM) and (R-NZ).
 The RCM regulation combines the previously recognised three marks identified as C –tick, RCM and A – tick (Australia).
 The only label for radio products not inter-related with Australia is the R-NZ for suppliers.
 This was in effect before March 01, 2013.
-However, a transition process is in place.
+Yet, a transition process is in place.

 Various detailed guides are available for suppliers.
 These are intended to help them determine and identify compliance requirements and how to get RCM.
-They include interactive guides for electrical or electronic products, the process of compliance and guidelines for radio products.
+Including interactive guides for electrical or electronic and radio products also the compliance process.
 In various aspects, it is advised that the publications are designed only as guidelines.
-Suppliers, in their own interest, should seek independent advice from laboratories or legal specialists.
+Suppliers, in their own interest, should seek independent advice from compliance/legal specialists.

 Steps to RCM compliance

-In a condensed and general form, designed to provide an insight on how to get RCM the following will provide suppliers with a foundation on what is required.
-There are seven basic steps:
+In a condensed and general form.
+Designed to provide an insight on how to get RCM the following will provide suppliers with a foundation on what is required.
+There are eight basic steps to get the RCM.

-• Logically, the most important step on how to get RCM is ensuring that products meet the determined compliance standards.
-The applicable Radio and EMC specifications are contained in Radio-communications (Radio standards) Notice and Radio communications (EMC Standards) Notice.
+Logically, the most important step on how to get RCM is ensuring that products meet the determined compliance standards.
+The applicable Radio and EMC specifications.
+Contained in Radio-communications (Radio standards) Notice and Radio communications (EMC Standards) Notice.
 Copies of applicable standards are obtainable from Standards Australia or Standards New Zealand

 The next step in getting RCM involves the preparation of a product description of the marketed product.
-This should fully identify its use, brand name and the model number as minimum requirements.
+This should fully identify its use, brand name and the model number as a minimum.
 The inclusion of a photograph with a technical description would be an added advantage.

 Another important factor in how to get RCM is obtaining testing certification as proof of product compliance.
 Again, it is important for any supplier to accept that they have complete responsibility in respect of product compliance.
-Therefore, it is crucial that they make an informed decision on the level of evidence or proof as the confirmation of compliance with the standard that is applicable.
+Thus, it is crucial that they make an informed decision on the level of evidence or proof.
+As the confirmation of compliance with the standard that is applicable.

 All test reports and/or evidence of conformity must be written in the English language.
 It is not required for the supplier to have possession of the original reports.
 A quality and clear copy of the original will be accepted.

 Step four on how to get RCM is the compilation of a “Supplier’s Declaration of Conformity“(SDOC).
-This is a document lawfully approved by a supplier, an overseas manufacturer’s agent or supplier that certifies and determines the product that meets the applicable standards.
+This is a document lawfully approved by a supplier, overseas manufacturer’s agent or supplier.
+That certifies and determines the product that meets the applicable standards.

 The process of getting RCM continues with the creation of a compliance folder.
 This is a collection of documents accumulated by the supplier.
 This supports the declaration of compliance.
 This folder, which may be presented in electronic or paper format, should contain the following:

 The application for a Responsible Supplier (RS) Number is the next step on how to get RCM.
-This is a registration identification number which is obtained from the ERAC (Electrical Regulatory Authorities Council) free of charge.
+This is a registration identification number.
+Which is obtained from the ERAC (Electrical Regulatory Authorities Council)?
 It provides the authorization of the possessor to use the designated RCM and R-NZ label.